microsoftgraph/msgraph-sample-spfx/Lab.md

     }
     ```

 1. The last step is to update the loading, or *mounting* phase of the React component.
 When the component loads on the page, it should call the Microsoft Graph to get current user's calendar events.
-When each of these results complete, they will update the component's state which will trigger the component to rerender.
+When each of these results complete, they will update the component's state which will trigger the component to re-render.

     Add the following method to the `GraphEventsList` class: